Brandt Snedeker: 2014-2015: Decline and comeback

-2018
+Later career

 Snedeker shot 59 in the first round of the Wyndham Championship, becoming the 10th player in the history of the PGA Tour to post a sub-60 round in competition.
 He went on to win the tournament, posting a total score of 259, 21 under par.

+In 2025, he was named captain of the U.S. Presidents Cup team to be played September 22–27, 2026 at Medinah Country Club in Illinois.
+He played as a member of the team in 2013 and was assistant captain in 2024.
+He played in the Ryder Cup in 2012 and 2016, and is scheduled to serve as a vice captain in the 2025 tournament.
+He received the 2024 Payne Stewart Award, given for outstanding character and sportsmanship.

 Personal life

 Snedeker resides in Nashville with his wife Mandy and his children Lily and Austin who were born in 2011 and 2012.
 He used to work with instructor Butch Harmon.
 His brother, Haymes Snedeker, won The Big Break X: Michigan, and earned a shot at Q school and the PGA Tour.